semaphoreci/toolbox/README.md

 The process for adding new cli tools to the toolbox differs a bit depending on how they are written.
 If a new tool is written in bash, like `sem-install`, `sem-service`, or `retry`, the process is pretty simple:

-  - bash script will be copied into the toolbox during the `release` step inside the Semaphore CI/CD pipeline.
-(This happens inside release/create.sh, function `hosted::create_initial_content`).
-The release process will be triggered only when a new release is created inside the GitHub repo.
+  - When  you are finished with writing and testing you cli tool, create a PR to merge them into the master.
+Once the PR is review, approved and merged, create a new release.
+This will trigger a build on Semaphore CI/CD, and after all the tests/jobs pass, after-pipeline for releasing a new toolbox will be triggered.
+During this `release` pipeline bash script conteining your tool will be copied into the toolbox.
+This happens inside release/create.sh, function `hosted::create_initial_content`.

   - In order for the new version of toolbox to be used on Semaphore's hosted agents, toolbox version should be updated [here](https://github.com/renderedtext/s2-platform/blob/master/Makefile).
 (Needles to say, people outside of Semaphore can not perform this step)